mohbabaeee/Pyrus/README.md

 # Pyrus Chatroom (Not Finished)

-- React(Vite) - FireBase - Zustand
+- React(Vite) - Firebase - Zustand
-- Not Responsive
+- Not Mobile friendly

 -For now you just can Login/Signup\
 -See sample data\